 Ohio Wildlife Center

 Stroll the grounds of this wildlife rehabilitation center and see various animals.
 Be sure to check the calendar for the dates this facility is open to the public.
+Wild Story Time is geared towards preschoolers and is on the first Wednesday of each month.
+2nd Sundays and Family Night Hikes (not recommended for under 5) are other opportunities to explore the Ohio Wildlife Center.

 Animals You May See: birds, coyotes, opossum, snakes, red fox, turtles